Seven Coding Agents, One Space Invaders Clone

 The Cost Spread, and What It Doesn’t Buy

 Among the three working profiles, the cost spread is roughly six-to-one.
 Anthropic ran $5.91 for the full plan-execute-validate cycle.
-GLM ran $2.36 (after fixing a hopper bug that was silently dropping the execute-phase cost — turned out to be an unrelated win the bake-off shook loose).
-OpenAI ran on flat-rate subscription so my marginal cost was zero, though the real token consumption was substantial.
+GLM ran $2.36 (after fixing a hopper bug that was silently dropping the execute-phase cost — an unrelated win the bake-off shook loose).
+OpenAI shows $0 in the table, and that number is unfair to every other row.
+I ran it over an OAuth flat-rate subscription, so my marginal cost was zero, but the real token consumption was substantial — and a fair side-by-side needs OpenAI running across the API with per-token billing, the same shape of meter the other rows are measured on.
+That’s a comparison I’ll run in a future post; until then, treat the $0 as a billing artifact, not a price.

 Here’s what “the full plan-execute-validate cycle” actually looks like for the anthropic profile — which model gets invoked at which phase, and which step is the harness doing on its own:

-The cost premium on anthropic doesn’t buy a better game.
-It buys defence-in-depth at the validate layer — the fmt-plus-clippy-plus-smoke-launch suite that would have caught the four qwen-family runtime crashes if they’d been wired up the same way.
-It also buys more, smaller modules — twelve files versus nine versus one — which matters for legibility but doesn’t change what the player sees.
+The cost premium on anthropic didn’t buy a more compelling game.
+It bought two things that don’t show up on the title screen.
+The first is defence-in-depth at the validate layer — the fmt-plus-clippy-plus-smoke-launch suite that would have caught the four qwen-family runtime crashes if the other profiles had wired it in.
+The second is module structure — twelve files versus nine versus one.
+That doesn’t change what the player sees.
+It changes what the next session sees when it picks the codebase up: named responsibilities, clear seams, somewhere to add the next feature without unwinding the last one.

 The Layer Where Things Actually Broke